50+ House Buying Tips

 Don't fall for your mortgage lender's “and you’ll need our life insurance” pitch.
 It’s likely you’ll pay massively over the odds.
 To slash the cost, see Cheap Mortgage Life Assurance.

-For starters, find the Cheapest Home Phone and Cheapest Broadband, then try Digital TV Cost Haggling and Water Bills.
+For starters, find the Cheapest Mobile Deals and Cheapest Broadband, then try Water Bills.
 Those are just the start.
 For a detailed checklist of over 30 quick ways to cut bills, see the Money Makeover guide.

-With a full-time lodger, you can take home £4,250 without paying a penny in tax.
-If you've a desirable property and don't mind paying income tax on anything above this, you could easily earn more.
+If you've a spare room, you could rent it out to a lodger and take home £7,500 a year without paying a penny in tax.
+If you've a desirable property and don't mind paying income tax, you could easily earn more.

-If you're renting a room out, you've two options to legitimately reduce tax, but you must choose one:
+If you're renting a room out, then you have two options to legitimately reduce tax - but you must choose one:

 This is a huge tax break for most people and really ups the gain.
 Better still, as a landlord you'll be expected to ask for a month in advance, which means ready cash comes in quickly.

 If you don't want to do it full-time, you can play guesthouse.
-Airbnb and Wimdu let you to list your spare room online, and take in travellers looking for a cheap place to stay.
+Airbnb lets you to list your spare room online, and take in travellers looking for a cheap place to stay.
 You can set the nightly cost, undercutting the local hotels, and you might just get to work on your language skills too.
+See our Airbnb Hosting guide for more.

 Save £100s on boiler cover costs

-There’s nothing worse than arriving home when it’s cold to discover the central heating’s packed up and there’s no hot water.
-Everything else flies out the window while we frantically search for someone who'll fix it.
+There’s nothing worse than arriving home when it’s freezing to discover the central heating’s packed up and there’s no hot water.
+Everything else flies out the window while you frantically search for someone who'll fix it.